dehen/Inventory-Profiles-Next.github.io/docs/profiles/index.md

 	HOT8
 		"minecraft:splash_potion" -> "Potion" : {id:"minecraft:regeneration"}
 ```

 You can imagine that only having `"minecraft:splash_potion"` doesn't make much sense, but you can.
 You will end with a Splash Potion in that slot...
 But which one?!
-We don't know.
+Nobody knows...

 ### Some advanced uses

 You can define some single item profiles to make you live easier.
 For example 1 Profile for Elytra and 1 for Chest Plate,
 so we will be able to switch between them faster.
 How about having dedicated profile with Water Bucket or Fire resistance
-potion in case you fall in lava.
+potion in case you fall in lava?
+The only limit is your imagination.